sriharivishnu/MyDocker-Registry/README.md

 Run `go test -v ./... ` in the backend directory

 ## Cleaning Up
-`docker-compose down --rmi all` to clean up all images and networks `python3 -m pip uninstall mydocker` to uninstall the CLI
+1. `docker-compose down --rmi all` to clean up all images and networks
+2. `python3 -m pip uninstall mydocker` to uninstall the CLI

 ## Deploying
 To deploy the infrastructure to AWS, I used Terraform which can be installed from [here](https://learn.hashicorp.com/tutorials/terraform/install-cli)

-First, configure aws on your machine, or set the environment variable `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your access keys.
+First, configure aws CLI on your machine, or set the environment variable `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` to your access keys.
 Details on how to obtain the AWS access keys can be found [here](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html)

 Feel free to modify the variables in the terraform.tfvars to your application needs.